 Thankfully, the “rent talk” doesn’t have to turn into an uncomfortable roommate situation.
 If you decide upfront how to handle splitting rent and joint expenses (and putting it in your roommate agreement), you can set you and your roomies up for success.

-To help you determine the easiest way to split monthly rent and shared expenses in your unique roommate situation, we’ve created this handy guide that explains different ways to split expenses.
+To help you determine the easiest way to split monthly bills and shared expenses in your unique roommate situation, we’ve created this handy guide that explains different ways to split expenses.
 Read on to find the best method for you and your roomies.

-You can split rent evenly between you and your roommates
+Split rent evenly between roommates

 When most people split expenses and the rent payment, they typically use the easiest option, which is to split every expense evenly.
 With this method of splitting the total rent amount, you don’t consider things like bedroom size or income.
 It’s as simple as dividing your total rent and shared expenses by how many roommates you have in your apartment.